okynas/CPP/README.md

 // We are now defining the main function; it is the function run when the program starts. int main()
 {
-    // Printing a message to the screen using the standard output stream std::cout. cout << "Hello World!";
+    // Printing a message to the screen using the standard output stream cout. cout << "Hello World!";
 }